dataopsnick/FNet-2025/README.md

     ```bash
     pip install torch transformers datasets evaluate accelerate # Accelerate needed for Trainer
     pip install scikit-learn scipy # Needed for some GLUE metrics
+    pip install evaluate==0.4.0 # or a higher compatible version
     ```
 2.  **Run Fine-tuning:** Execute the script from your terminal.
 You need to specify the task name and an output directory.